Christopher E. Dougherty

 Areas of Practice

+Chris is the firm's Chairman Emeritus of the Executive Committee and Board of Directors having served in both capacities since 2013.
 Since joining Marshall Dennehey in 1991, Chris has developed an extensive defense practice in a wide range of litigation areas: professional liability, construction litigation and product liability.
-His aptitude for managing people and legal practices led to his leadership roles on the top governing bodies of the firm.

 Chris graduated with honors from the United States Naval Academy in 1978 and received his juris doctor from Stetson University College of Law in 1985, graduating magna cum laude.